dalizard/jquery-rails/README.md

 You're done!
 Don't forget to output `csrf_meta_tag` somewhere inside your `<head>` tag in your layout!

-### Edge rails
+### Rails 3.1

-If you're using edge Rails, everything should just work starting with version 0.2.2.
-If it's not working, try running `bundle update jquery-rails`, or change your Gemfile to read `gem "jquery-rails", "~>0.2"`.
+If you're using Rails 3.1, you need jquery-rails 1.0 or newer.
+You can specify that by changing your Gemfile line to `gem "jquery-rails", "~> 1.0"`.